Speaker | Time | Text |

 Of course, we don't know about 95% or 5%. | ||

-But the government has already tried to play that mind game, too, and see how that came out. | ||
+We don't know what people are thinking, but the government has already tried to play that mind game, too, and see how that came out. | ||

-And what the Brookings Institute said in their report to NASA was that when a superior culture and an inferior culture intimately meet, And so there's a genuine sharing of information between them. | ||
+And what the Brookings Institute said in their report to NAFA was that when a superior culture and an inferior culture intimately meet, and so that there's a genuine sharing of information between them, | ||

-The inferior culture almost always dies in terms of a self-ordaining kind of a culture and becomes just an appendix sucking in whatever it gets from its now big brother and doesn't any further develop on its own. | ||
+the inferior culture almost always dies in terms of a self-ordaining kind of a culture and becomes just an appendix sucking in whatever it gets from its now big brother and doesn't any further develop on its own. | ||

-So that as Carl Jung, the famous Swedish psychologist, supposed to have gotten this information about talking to | ||
+So that as Carl Jung, the famous Swedish Swiss psychologist, was supposed to have gotten this information while talking to an Amazonian shaman, the Amazonian shaman said back to Jung, you have stolen all our dreams. | ||

-And so the happy thought of us having this wonderful new possibility out there might | ||
+And so the happy thought of us having this wonderful new possibility out there might well be very negative as far as the independent development of the human race. | ||

-Line three, you're on the air with... | ||
+Line three, you're on the air with me. | ||

 unidentified